appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 ### Parameters

-This property displays all the parameters available for the specified function.
+This property displays all the parameters available per function.

 #### Inputs